FAQs

 Whether at the center for a few hours or the whole day, youth and their families will leave the center with tools and resources to prevent future crises, which may include: case management, food, mental health counseling, family counseling, health insurance, and more.
 Transportation from the center may be provided to appointments after discharge.

-Youth are welcome to return to the center if they experience another crisis or if more support is needed for the original crisis.
-Clients will be able to be immediately re-admitted.
-Certain assessments may not be required if there is a less than three month timeframe between visits.
+Youth are welcome to return to the center if they experience another crisis.
+Additionally, clients can be immediately re-admitted, if further support for the original crisis is needed.
+Certain assessments may not be required if there is a less than a three month timeframe between visits.

 Idaho Youth Resource and Opportunity Collaborative (YouthROC) is Western Idaho’s safe teen assessment center.
 YouthROC can connect youth and their families to needed community resources that support mental and emotional well-being.
 Visit the YouthROC website to learn more!